TUMFARSynchrony/SynthARium/backend/README.md

 Place the certificate and private key in `backend/certificate` and make sure `ssl_cert` and `ssl_key` in `config.json` are set correctly.
 Then set `https` to `true` and start the server.

+Make sure to update the server address if the frontend dev server is used.
+See [frontend readme](./../frontend/README.md#configuring-the-development-server).

 ### Acquiring a SSL Certificates

 If you want to conduct an experiment, you need to get a thrusted SSL Certificate.
 One way to get free SSL certificates is [Let's Encrypt](https://letsencrypt.org/).